 Machine rights timeline: Speculated 2100–2200, ask for personal naming.

-20: Fingers and toes.
+20: Fingers and toes, the body as measuring device.
 Vigesimal counting system.
-Foundation of Mayan mathematics.
-Count of early exchange, shells, hands, and steps.
+Basis of Mayan mathematics.

 Unix time begins: January 1, 1970, 00:00:00 UTC, the Unix epoch.